 Throughout the amazing Page-Walker Hotel, you'll find furnishings and books dating back to the Page family.
 Friends of the Page-Walker are always on the lookout for educational enhancements like these.

 We invite you to visit this special building.
-Walk the halls that only a couple of months ago featured a Picasso as part of one of the gorgeous art exhibits you find there every day of the year.
+Walk the halls that have featured a Picasso as part of one of the gorgeous art exhibits you find there every day of the year.